 The following letter was sent to Kate M. Scott, who had written “HISTORY of the ONE HUNDRED AND FIFTH REGIMENT of Pennsylvania Volunteers” in 1877, by Mary K. (McFarland) Boyington, wife of Robert I. Boyington.
+Many phd dissertation take this kind of writing as a standard for their own projects.

 Carrier September 4th 1907